(02) 坐标系(空间数据科学——R语言应用)

 The most commonly used parametric model for the Earth is an

-, an ellipsoid with two equal semi-axes
+ellipsoid of revolution, an ellipsoid with two equal semi-axes

 [@iliffelott].
 In effect, this is a flattened sphere (or spheroid):